NextronSystems/thor-manual/usage/special-scan-modes.rst

 features.
 Some of these modes need a special license which is highlighted in the ``note`` box.
-If you have any questions regarding pricing of those licenses, please contact our sales department at sales@nextron-systems.com
+If you have any questions regarding pricing of those licenses, please contact our sales department at sales@nextron-systems.com.

 Lab Scanning
 ------------

-Lab scanning mode that is activated with ``--lab`` (formerly ``--fsonly``).
+Lab scanning mode that is activated with ``--lab``.
 It is used to scan mounted forensic images or a single directory on a forensic workstation.
-All resource control functions are disabled and intense mode is activated by default.
+All resource control functions are disabled and deep mode is activated by default.

 The ``--lab`` parameter automatically activates the following other
 options:

-* intense (scan every file intensively regardless of its extension or magic header)
+* deep (scan every file intensively regardless of its extension or magic header, larger file size limit)
-* norescontrol (do not limit system resources or interrupt scan on low memory)
+* no-resource-check (do not limit system resources or interrupt scan on low memory)
-* nosoft (do not automatically activate soft mode on systems with single core CPUs or low memory)
+* no-soft (do not automatically activate soft mode on systems with single core CPUs or low memory)
-* nodoublecheck (do not check for other THOR instances on the same system and do not interrupt scan if another instance has been found)
+* no-scan-lock (do not check for other THOR instances on the same system and do not interrupt scan if another instance has been found)
+* cross-platform-paths (apply filename IOCs to both Unix and Windows style paths)
 * multi-threading (it automatically sets the number of threads to use to the number of CPU cores found on the workstation)

 The chapter :ref:`usage/use-cases:use cases` contains some use cases in which this scan mode is used.
 You may find the guides useful.